Aremaki/BioMedics/README.md

 sbtach run.sh
 ```

-### 4. Normalization
+### 5. Normalization

+#### Laboratory tests

-The normalization for laboratory test is based on CODER a BERT-based model finetuned on the UMLS:
+The normalization for laboratory test is based on CODER, a BERT-based model finetuned on the UMLS:

 <img src="figures/normalization_lab.svg" alt="normalization_lab">

+> Requirements:
+- Download a word embedding model, we recommend to use [CODER-all](https://huggingface.co/GanjinZero/coder_all) available on Hugging Face.
+Place it in the `models/word_embedding` folder.
+- Download the [full release](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html) of UMLS and follow `data/umls/manage_umls.ipynb` notebook.

+#### Drugs

 The normalization for drug names is a fuzzy matching on a knowledge dictionnary.
 This dictionary is an aggregation of two open source dictionaries of drug names with their corresponding ATC codes: the UMLS restricted to the ATC vocabulary and the Unique Drug Interoperability Repository (RUIM) created by the French National Agency for Medicines and Health Products Safety (ANSM):

 <img src="figures/normalization_drug.svg" alt="normalization_drug">

+> Requirement:
+- Run `python data/drug_knowledge/dic_generation.py` in order to create the drug knowledge dictionary.

+> Run:
 Both normalizations are gathered into one sbatch but you can comment the part you would like to skip in `run.sh`:

 ```shell
 cd scripts/normalization/
 sbtach run.sh
 ```
-### 5. Post processed results for clinical application
+### 6. Filter results for clinical application

+This step filter results according to the laboratory tests and drug treatments studied.
+If you are studying other laboratory tests or drugs, you have to modify this step.

 ```shell
 cd scripts/clinical_application
 sbtach run.sh
 ```

-### 6. Generate figures
+### 7. Generate figures

-Generate figure one at a time from notebooks:
+Generate result figures of the paper from notebooks:

   - Create a Spark-enabled kernel with your environnement: